WebAssembly/component-model/design/mvp/Concurrency.md

 New threads are created with the [`thread.new-indirect`] built-in.
-As mentioned [above](#threads-and-tasks), a spawned thread inherits the task of the spawning thread which is why threads and tasks are N:1. `thread.new-indirect` adds a new thread to the component instance's table and returns the `i32` index of this table entry to the Core WebAssembly caller.
+As mentioned [above](#threads-and-tasks), a spawned thread inherits the task of the spawning thread which is why threads and tasks are N:1. `thread.new-indirect` adds a new thread to the component instance's threads table and returns the `i32` index of this table entry to the Core WebAssembly caller.
 Like [`pthread_create`], `thread.new-indirect` takes a Core WebAssembly function (via `i32` index into a `funcref` table) and a "closure" parameter to pass to the function when called on the new thread.
 However, unlike `pthread_create`, the new thread is